Site Logo Site Logo

 Child-Bearing in the Future After Completing Chemotherapy Treatments

-Before treatment begins, you should talk with your doctor about family planning because many drugs given during the first trimester are known to cause birth defects.
+If you are of childbearing age and plan to have children in the future, you should talk with your doctor about family planning and fertility preservation before treatment begins.
+Chemotherapy can effect the ovaries, preventing normal ovarian function in the future.
+Additionally, many chemotherapy drugs given during the first trimester are known to cause birth defects.

 Although chemotherapy is often a very personally challenging time in life, there are thousands of people today who are very thankful for its life-saving and life-extending potential.